 Words by Samantha Priestley

-Different cruise lines do a mystery cruise slightly differently, but one thing that is always the same is the mystery element.
+Different cruise lines do a mystery cruise slightly differently, but one thing that is always the same is the secrecy element.
 You’ll be given the port you disembark from and the port you arrive back into, but everything in between is a secret.

 The only people onboard who know where you are going and what you’ll be doing are the staff and they will be absolutely keeping this information to themselves.